 The PSSA is an informative quality improvement tool that helps a pharmacy track their efforts to enhance patient safety over time.
 It can be used proactively to identify areas of potential risk, enabling pharmacy teams to plan improvement activities effectively and demonstrate system improvements.

-Under the AIMS Program, as required under the supplemental Standard of Practice and the Standards of Operation, each pharmacy must complete the Pharmacy Safety Self-Assessment (PSSA) during the first year it is available and then at least once every two or three years.
+Under the AIMS Program, as required under the supplemental Standard of Practice, each pharmacy must complete the Pharmacy Safety Self-Assessment (PSSA) during the first year it is available and then at least once every two or three years thereafter.

-Community pharmacies are required to complete the PSSA for the first time by December 31, 2021.
-This extended timeline, which is six months longer than the requirement in the supplemental Standard of Practice requiring completion of the PSSA in the first year of the program, recognizes that pharmacy professionals are currently dealing with many issues as a result of the ongoing COVID- 19 pandemic.
+Community pharmacies were required to complete the PSSA for the first time by December 31, 2021.
+The extended timeline, which was six months longer than the requirement in the supplemental Standard of Practice requiring completion of the PSSA in the first year of the program, recognized that pharmacy professionals were dealing with many issues as a result of the ongoing COVID- 19 pandemic.